Mzhenian/CrispyCrumbsAndroid/README.md

 ### 7. Profile Page

-This page allows users to view their profile details, including their uploaded videos.
-Users can also view other users' profiles by clicking on their usernames from video pages, allowing them to follow and explore more content.
+This page allows a user to view his own profile details a their uploaded videos.
+Users can also view each others profiles by clicking on the the uploader's profile picture in any video, allowing them to explore more content.

 ### 8. Dark Theme